Crystal: Ice

 Water-based ice in the form of snow, sea ice, and glaciers are common crystalline/polycrystalline structures on Earth and other planets.
 A single snowflake is a single crystal or a collection of crystals, while an ice cube is a polycrystal.
+Ice crystals may form from cooling liquid water below its freezing point, such as ice cubes or a frozen lake.
+Frost, snowflakes, or small ice crystals suspended in the air (ice fog) more often grow from a supersaturated gaseous-solution of water vapor and air, when the temperature of the air drops below its dew point, without passing through a liquid state.
+Another unusual property of water is that it expands rather than contracts when it crystallizes.

 Organigenic crystals

-Many living organisms are able to produce crystals, for example calcite and aragonite in the case of most molluscs or hydroxylapatite in the case of vertebrates.
+Many living organisms are able to produce crystals grown from an aqueous solution, for example calcite and aragonite in the case of most molluscs or hydroxylapatite in the case of bones and teeth in vertebrates.

 Polymorphism and allotropy

 The same group of atoms can often solidify in many different ways.
 Polymorphism is the ability of a solid to exist in more than one crystal form.
 For example, water ice is ordinarily found in the hexagonal form Ice Ih, but can also exist as the cubic Ice Ic, the rhombohedral ice II, and many other forms.
 The different polymorphs are usually called different phases.

 In addition, the same atoms may be able to form noncrystalline phases.
 For example, water can also form amorphous ice, while SiO2 can form both fused silica (an amorphous glass) and quartz (a crystal).
 Likewise, if a substance can form crystals, it can also form polycrystals.

-For pure chemical elements, polymorphism is known as allotropy.
+For pure chemical elements, polymorphism is referred to as allotropy.
 For example, diamond and graphite are two crystalline forms of carbon, while amorphous carbon is a noncrystalline form.
 Polymorphs, despite having the same atoms, may have very different properties.
-For example, diamond is among the hardest substances known, while graphite is so soft that it is used as a lubricant.
+For example, diamond is the hardest substance known, while graphite is so soft that it is used as a lubricant.
+Chocolate can form six different types of crystals, but only one has the suitable hardness and melting point for candy bars and confections.
+Polymorphism in steel is responsible for its ability to be heat treated, giving it a wide range of properties.

 Polyamorphism is a similar phenomenon where the same atoms can exist in more than one amorphous solid form.